Jansilakshmanan/Extentreport/README.md

 # Extentreport
     This repository is basically on different ways of extent report creation integrated with TestNGListeners

+    Feautures included:
+          1.Creating a basic extent report.
+          2.Sending the Extent report to recepient mail id via gmail using JavaMailAPI.
+          3.Sending the report to list of recipients--->to,cc,bcc which are retrieved from properties file.

     * Extentreport_listener :  This java file creates a simple report which implements IReporter listener and generates extent report at the end of suite run.